 O'Neill was a keen rugby league player and in 1977 ventured to Canberra to further his playing career, and that's how his Tasmanian connection unfolded.

-"That's when I joined the army in 1978 and ended up being the Defence Recruitment.
+"That's when I joined the army in 1978 and ended up being the Defence Recruitment."

 "It didn't take long to realise that footy wasn't going to be my forte," he said.

-Officer for Tasmania.
+He was posted to Tasmania.
 "I fell in love with Tasmania instantly and soon became friends with many people, actually they became more like family than friends.

 "With a passion for racing it didn't take me long to mix with the racing folk here in Tasmania and I met prominent owner Bruce Neill, who suggested thoroughbred trainer Charlie Goggin would be a wise choice as a trainer."

-O'Neill joined forces with New South Wales trainer Bill Mitchell in 1997 and started to syndicate horses, and within no time the pair became the nation's fourth-biggest stable.
+O'Neill joined forces with New South Wales trainer Bill Mitchell in 1997 and started to syndicate horses and, within no time, the pair became the nation's fourth-biggest stable.

 O'Neill races horses in five states including Queensland, NSW, Victoria, South Australia and Tasmania.